KKodiac/boilerplate-fastapi-mysql-docker/README.md

 # FastAPI - MySQL with Docker

 This is a starter code for integrating FastAPI with MySQL along with Docker.
+Some of starter code includes multiple examples from FastAPI [documentation](https://fastapi.tiangolo.com/tutorial/).

 ## Description
 - Back-end: [Fastapi](https://fastapi.tiangolo.com)